csc-training/esiwace-summerschool-2024/B3/L8/exercise/ex_2/06_heat-hybrid/code-description.md

 The program will produce an image (PNG) of the temperature field after every 500 iterations.
 You can change the frequency by modifying the parameter `image_interval` in [main.c](cpp/main.cpp) (or [main.F90](fortran/main.F90)).
-You can also visualize the images e.g. with the following command:
+You can also visualize the images e.g. with
-`animate heat_*.png`.
+`animate -resize 25% -delay 100 heat_*.png`
+or
+`eog heat_0100.png'